-- In most cases the same process applies, but in instances where property conditions exist that encourage encampments, the property owner is notified by Code Enforcement of the need to abate the repeated nuisances.
+- In most cases the same process applies, however in instances where property conditions exist that encourage encampments, the property owner is notified by Code Enforcement of the need to abate the repeated nuisances.
 Police or Code Officers will also request the property owner submit a signed "Trespass Agreement" authorizing the City and its agents to act on their behalf.
 All parties will then work cooperatively to enforce the order and help ensure the property owner can access the property to clear the encampment and debris.
-Owners are encouraged to assess the property and determine if physical improvements such as fencing and trespass signage should be considered.
-The City also encourages and utilizes alternative alternate board up materials such as Secure View Products or VPS (vacant property security) metal screen products.
+Owners are encouraged to assess the property and determine if physical improvements, such as fencing and trespass signage, should be considered.
+The City also encourages and utilizes alternative board up materials, such as Secure View Products or VPS (Vacant Property Security) metal screen products.

 Best Business Practices:

 - Use bright motion lighting on exterior areas;

 - Control access to complementary internet Wi-Fi;

 - Post quality no trespassing and no loitering signs;

 - Maintain a property maintenance service to regularly inspect the property and clear/secure the property;

 - Do not feed or give money to non-patrons;